ehwuts/warframe-calc/README.md

 ## LICENSING

-This project is licensed under the Unlicense.
-A copy of the Unlicense is saved here as LICENSE.
+This project is licensed under the MIT license.
+A copy of the MIT license is saved here as LICENSE.

 ## DISCLAIMER